 A quick internet search will lead you to a plethora of articles about what it takes to become a foster parent.
-These articles are full of important things to contemplate.
+These articles are full of important things to contemplate if you’re questioning: do you have what it takes to be a foster parent?
 Here are some biggies:

 1. Do I Have The Time?
 Children and youth take time—there’s no way around that.
 Whether biological, adopted, or foster children, by definition, they are dependents.
 This means that you are responsible to care for them, and that they depend on you to give the time required to meet their needs.